 - Poor maintenance.
 Finding a brake problem is just half the battle.
 Turning a brake problem over to a poorly trained or incompetent mechanic won’t solve the problem.
 Federal law also tries to protect us from this by providing minimum qualifications for big rig brake mechanics.
 These qualifications include successful completion of an approved apprenticeship or training program.

 If you’re involved in a tractor-trailer accident, you can rest assured the trucker won’t volunteer the cause of the crash—just like his insurance company won’t volunteer to pay your medical bills.
-Get a trained professional who wants to help you.
-Fill out our Get Help now form, or call toll free 888-230-1841 to start getting some answers and building your case.
+Get a trained professional who wants to help you building your case.
+Get your questions answered in a free, no pressure strategy session with a Spartanburg, SC tractor trailer accident attorney.
+Call toll free at 888-230-1841 or fill out a Get Help Now form